CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 * [[Neuron sim]]: provides an interactive exploration of the full set of [[Axon]] neuron equations responding to a simple pulse of excitation.

-* [[Detector model]]: describes the high-level conceptual model of a neuron as a detector, including a simulation thereof.
+* [[Neuron detector]]: describes the high-level conceptual model of a neuron as a detector, including a simulation thereof.

 * [[Neuron electrophysiology]]: more detailed description of the electrophysiology of the neuron, and how the underlying concentration gradients of ions give rise to the electrical integration properties of the neuron.